Steven Carr, Chair

 Ajay Gupta, Director of Graduate Programs

-The Department of Computer Science offers a Bachelor of Science program and a minor for undergraduates.
+The Department of Computer Science offers two Bachelor of Science programs and two minors for undergraduates.
 The department also offers a master’s program and a doctoral program for graduate students.
 All programs, both undergraduate and graduate, are in computer science.
-Also,the Statistics Department together with the computer Science Department jointly offer an undergraduate data sciences major program.

-Computer science is the science of abstraction.
-Computer scientists focus on creating a model for a problem and developing techniques for solving it using software implementations on digital computers.
-Computer science emphasizes the software aspects both in theory and application rather than the physical construction of computers (hardware aspects).
-The department offers a number of introductory programming courses which may be taken by students in other majors as well as a complete program that provides in-depth focus in computer science.
+Computer Science is the study of digital computers and their uses for the effective processing of information.
+Degree programs offered emphasize the software aspects both in theory and application rather than the physical construction of computers (hardware aspects).
+The department offers a number of introductory programming courses as well as complete programs which provide much more focus in computer science.

-The undergraduate program described here provides education in the field of computer science to prepare graduates for careers in many kinds of work, including all aspects of software development and maintenance, database and network design and management, consulting, education, and training.
+The undergraduate programs described here provide education in the field of computer science to prepare graduates for careers in many kinds of work, including all aspects of software development and maintenance, database and network design and management, consulting, education, and training.
 Graduate work provides education in both applications and systems areas.

-Additionally, a computer science major will study mathematics and statistics, science, general education subjects, and computer engineering.
+In computer science programs, you will study mathematics, general education subjects, and some electrical and computer engineering.
 Mathematics is necessary for the analysis and comparison of computer languages, machines, algorithms, and data structures.
+The theory and analysis major also requires courses in the basic sciences, engineering ethics, and communications.

-Students should make an appointment with a computer science academic advisor as early as possible, certainly within the second semester of enrollment in computer science classes.
+Students should contact a computer science academic advisor as early as possible, certainly within the second semester of enrollment in computer science classes.
 Eligibility requirements for admittance into a major or minor program are available from the computer science advisor.
-An advisor is available to assist in individual program planning, to recommend electives appropriate for a student’s educational objectives, to discuss employment opportunities, and to help solve academic problems.
-Substitutions and transfer credit must be approved by a departmental advisor.
-Academic advising is available, usually by appointment, through Room E-102 Floyd Hall Advising Office, (269) 276-3270.
-Advising appointments can be made online at http://www.ceas.wmich.edu/west.
+An advisor is available to assist in individual program planning, to recommend electives appropriate to a student’s educational objectives, to discuss employment opportunities, and to help solve academic problems.
+Substitutions and transfer credit must be approved by a departmental advisor, curriculum committee, and department chair.
+Academic advising is available through Room E-102 CEAS, (269) 276-3260.

 General information regarding counseling and types of degrees may be found under the beginning of the College of Engineering and Applied Sciences section of this catalog.

 Students must satisfy prerequisites before enrolling in a course.
-Those who fail to earn a “C” or better grade in a prerequisite course will be denied permission to enroll in the next course - or unenrolled from that course if registration occurred prior to receiving their grade for the prerequisite course.
-The student will be responsible for further changes to his or her schedule and may work with the advisor to revise their schedule.
+Those who fail to earn a “C” or better grade in a prerequisite course will be denied permission to enroll in the next course.

-Enrollments in most 5000-level computer science classes will be restricted to upper-level undergraduates and graduate students in computer science.
+Enrollments in most 5000-level computer science classes will be restricted to upper-level undergraduates and graduate students in Computer Science.
+Students in other graduate programs who need one of these courses either for subject matter or a research tool can gain admission by permission from the department.